ruiyangy/STATS-507-Final-Project/README.md

 # From Pretraining to Alignment: A Modern Small Language Model

-This project implements a modern, decoder-only Transformer language model from scratch, extending the [nanoGPT](https://github.com/karpathy/nanoGPT) framework.
+This project implements a modern, decoder-only Transformer language model by extending the [nanoGPT](https://github.com/karpathy/nanoGPT) framework.
 It explores the full lifecycle of Large Language Model (LLM) development, from pretraining on educational data to alignment via Supervised Fine-Tuning (SFT).

 ## 🚀 Key Features